W. H. R. Rivers: Torres Straits expedition

 From Thursday Island, several of the party found passage, soaked by rain and waves, on the deck of a crowded 47-foot ketch.
 In addition to sea sickness, Rivers had been badly sunburnt on his shins and for many days had been quite ill.
 On 5 May, in a bad storm nearing their first destination of Murray Island, the ship dragged anchor on the Barrier Reef and the expedition almost met disaster Later Rivers recalled the palliative effect of near shipwreck.

 When the ketch dropped anchor, Rivers and Ray were at first too ill to go ashore.
 However the others set up a surgery to treat the native islanders and Rivers, lying in bed next-door tested the patients for colour vision: Haddon's diary noted "He is getting some interesting results."
 The warmth shown to the sickly Rivers by the Islanders contributed to strong positive feelings for the work and a deep concern for the welfare of Melanesians during the remainder of his life.

 Rivers's first task was to examine the colour vision of the islanders and compare it to that of Europeans.
 In the course of his examinations of the visual acuity of the natives, Rivers showed that colour-blindness did not exist or was very rare, but that the colour vision of Papuans was not the same type as that of Europeans; they possessed no word for blue, and an intelligent native found nothing unnatural in applying the same name to the brilliant blue sea or sky and to the deepest black.
 "Moreover", Head goes on to state in Rivers's obituary notice, he was able to explode the old fallacy that the 'noble savage' was endowed with powers of vision far exceeding that of civilised natives.
 Errors of refraction are, it is true, less common, especially myopia.
 But, altogether the feats of the Torres Straits islanders equalled those reported by travellers from other parts of the world, they were due to the power of attending to minute details in familiar and strictly limited surrounding, and not to supernormal visual acuity.

 It was at this point that Rivers began collecting family histories and constructing genealogical tables but his purpose appears to have been more biological than ethnological since such tables seem to have originated as a means of determining whether certain sensory talents or disabilities were hereditary.
-However, these simple tables soon took on a new prospective.
+However, these simple tables soon took on a new perspective.